Pulaski County roars back for big-time win over highly touted Madison Central

-Hosting the highly-touted Madison Central Indians -- ranked number six or number seven in the state, depending on which preseason ranking you go by -- Pulaski County went toe to toe with the visitors from Richmond at The PC Gym.
+Hosting the highly-touted Madison Central Indians — ranked number six or number seven in the state, depending on which preseason ranking you go by — Pulaski County went toe to toe with the visitors from Richmond at The PC Gym for four quarters.

 And, thanks to a game-high 29 points from senior guard Barek Williams, and a modest, 8-0 spurt midway through the fourth quarter, it was Fraley and PC doing just enough from the charity stripe coming down the home stretch, to rally for a hard-fought, 71-70 victory over the Indians.